sciyoshi/django-dbsettings/README.rst

 the settings group in the appropriate location.
 This may be at the module level or within any standard Django model.

+Group instance may receive one optional argument: verbose name of the group.
+This name will be displayed in the editor.

 ::

     email = EmailOptions()